 The Pros and Cons of Opening a Food Cart

-Like all food businesses, the food cart also comes with their own set of benefits and challenges.
+Like all food businesses, the food cart also comes with its own set of benefits and challenges.

 The Advantages of Starting a Food Cart Business

-There are many advantages of launching your own food cart Business:
+There are many advantages to launching your own food cart Business:

-- Another advantage of this business is that if you picked a poor location you can just move your cart to another place.
+- Another advantage of this business is that if you picked a poor location, you could move your cart to another place.

-- Another reason is that depending on your target market and marketing strategy, you can make a food cart either mobile or stationary.
+- Another reason is that depending on your target market and marketing strategy, you can make your cart either mobile or stationary.

 The Challenges in a Running a Food Cart Business

 - There are many regulations and laws to comply with which might be difficult at times.
-For example, a lot of times the local Police can be really uncooperative and issue a Challan against these street vendors.
+For example, a lot of times the local police can be uncooperative and issue a Challan against these street vendors.

-- At times, if there is a restaurant near or in front of the food cart, the restaurant owner creates problems for then Food cart vendor as there is a likely possibility that customers will be more interested in street food because of its low price.
+- At times, if there is a restaurant near or in front of the food cart, the restaurant owner might create a problem for you as it is highly likely that customers may go off to the restaurant.
 There is a lot of competition out there already.

 - There might be days when the business is extremely low because of the weather.
 Also if you are changing your location because of any reason, keeping your customers updated about your latest location is a challenge.

 Undoubtedly, starting and running a food cart business requires a lot of groundwork.
 But it will work well if you focus on the quality of your food and proper hygiene is maintained.
-If you are interested starting your own venture in the Food Business industry, starting with a Food Cart Business is a great idea, to begin with.
+If you are interested in starting your venture in the food business industry, beginning with a food cart business is a great idea, to start with.